HorridModz/Bluestacks-Tool/README.md

 # Bluestacks-Tool
 A GUI application for modifying the bluestacks emulator with features such as rooting, removing ads, editing memory, backup and restore, and more!

+**Disclaimer: THIS REPOSITORY IS FOR EDUCATIONAL PURPOSES.
+I AM NOT LIABLE FOR ANY MISUSE.**
 __________________________________________________

-This is still a WIP.
+**This is still a WIP.
+You cannot use it.**
 This is Open-source, feel free to use, modify, and redistribute anything in this repository (with credit)!

 A GUI application coded in python / c++ / c# for modifying the bluestacks emulator.